 Our research and development processes involve the controlled use of hazardous materials, such as flammable organic solvents, corrosive acids and corrosive bases.
 Accordingly, we are subject to federal, state, local and foreign laws and regulations governing the use, manufacture, storage, handling and disposal of such materials and certain waste products.
-While we believe that our safety procedures for handling and disposing of such materials will comply with the standards prescribed by applicable federal, state, local or foreign regulations, the risk of accidental contamination or injury from these materials cannot be completely eliminated.
+The risk of accidental contamination or injury from these materials cannot be completely eliminated.
 In the event of such an accident, we could be held liable for any damages that result and any such liability could exceed our resources and may not be covered by our general liability insurance.
 We currently do not carry insurance specifically for hazardous materials claims.
 We may be required to incur significant costs to comply with environmental laws and regulations, which may change from time to time.